 With Crowd2Fund, you are also eligible to take advantage of the government’s Personal Savings Allowance.
 If you're a basic rate taxpayer, you'll be able to earn up to £1,000 in savings income tax-free.
 Higher rate taxpayers will be able to earn up to £500.
 Please make sure that you take this into account when calculating your potential tax liability.
 Please confirm this with your account or tax advisor (not within Crowd2Fund).
 Read here for more information.

 Interest from Individual Savings Accounts (ISAs) doesn’t count towards your Personal Savings Allowance because it’s already tax-free.

 Income earned by lending via the Crowd2Fund platform is treated as interest earned by HMRC.
 As such, these earnings are not treated as capital gains income.
 It's important that you are aware of this when speaking to your advisor and calculating your potential tax liability.
 Read more about how interest from P2P platforms is treated by HMRC here.

 All interest payments from Crowd2Fund are paid gross (before tax) and, therefore, you need to make sure that you declare any tax you may be liable for to HMRC on your tax return.

-You can easily download all your earnings from the repayments section in your wallet.
-If you navigate to the repayments section labeled 'Repayments', any repayment made is provided and the capital and interest for each repayment is clearly shown.
+You can easily download all your earnings from the repayments section in your account.
+If you navigate to the repayments section labelled ‘Repayments’, any repayment made is provided and the capital and interest for each repayment is clearly shown.